ywen/model_presenter/README.md

 ## Convention for Using with Rails

-In a Rails controller, I always initializes one and only one instance variable for using it in view - an instance of a Presenter class.
+In a Rails controller, I always initialize one and only one instance variable for using it in view - an instance of a Presenter class.
 The presenter have all necessary logic to make the view as dumb as possible.
 And all the logic can be unit tested just like any PORO, make your testing effort easy and enjoyable.

 ## Rspec Macros